convexset/meteor-three-way/README.md

 `ThreeWay` is a Meteor package that provides three-way data-binding.
 In particular, database to view model to view.

-Database to view model connectivity is provided by Meteor methods with signatures `func(id, value)`, with "interface transforms" for server-to-client and client-to-server.
+Database to view model connectivity is provided by Meteor methods with signatures `function(id, value)`, with "interface transforms" for server-to-client and client-to-server.
 Actually, it is richer than that.
-One may configure fields for data-binding with wild cards and send the data back with meteor methods with signature `func(id, value, param1, param2, ...)`.
+One may configure fields for data-binding with wild cards and send the data back with meteor methods with signature `function(id, value, param1, param2, ...)`.

 The user is responsible for ensuring the right subscriptions are in place so `ThreeWay` can retrieve records from the local database cache.